MacLaurinGroup/mg-docs/README.md

 # mg-docs
-A tool that runs through html files and produces a documentation file.
+A simple node package that runs through html files and produces a documentation file.

 ## Installation
 In the root folder of your project with your `package.json` run: